alta762/alta762-wow_interface/README.md

 # alta762-wow_interface
-This repository includes all information about my interface in World of Warcraft (ElvUI profile, WA, Details profile, etc)
+This repository includes all information about my interface in World of Warcraft (ElvUI profile, used Weak Auras, Details profile, etc)